antigonikaranika/Online-Photo-Collage-Tool/README.md

 # Online Photo Collage Tool

-An online web app to create horizontal or vertical photo collages with customizable borders, inspired by a project idea from **DevProjects**.
+An online web app to create horizontal or vertical photo collages with customizable borders, inspired by a project idea from [DevProjects](http://www.codementor.io/projects).
 Built with Flask, Celery, Redis, and Docker.
-The project's prompt can be found at [https://www.codementor.io/projects/web/online-photo-collage-tool-atx32mwend].
+The project's prompt can be found at [Online Photo Collage Tool](https://www.codementor.io/projects/web/online-photo-collage-tool-atx32mwend).

 ---